 - Larchmere — The Larchmere district is an old-world section of Cleveland’s East Side that features an artistic flare that many city residents crave.
 Magnificent murals accompany an array of unique antique shops and restaurants.
 According to the people of Larchmere, living here offers offbeat vitality and charm.

-- Cleveland Heights — This inner-ring suburb of Cleveland is home to prominent medical facilities Cleveland Clinic and University Hospitals.
+- Cleveland Heights, University Heights and Shaker Heights — These inner-ring suburb of Cleveland are home to prominent medical facilities Cleveland Clinic and University Hospitals.
 The area is filled with gorgeous historic homes and new-build condos.
-It’s the perfect location for artists, musicians and other creative minds who enjoy a wide variety of cultural experiences.
+It’s the perfect location for artists, musicians and other creative minds who enjoy a variety of cultural experiences.

-- Solon — Looking for an East Side area that is family friendly?
+- Solon — Looking for an East Side suburb that is family-friendly?
 This Cleveland suburb is ranked as one of the safest neighborhoods in Ohio, and the Solon City School district has also been ranked in the top 10 best school districts in Ohio.
 Buying into Solon isn’t cheap, but it is an ideal area for established families.

 West Side Neighborhoods & Suburbs